gone-explauren/city-explorer/README.md

 ### Lab-06

-* Name of feature: Set Up React Repository and API keys
+* Name of feature: Set Up React Repository and API keys Estimate of time needed to complete: 1hr
+Start time: 1:08PM
+Finish time: 1:48PM
+Actual time needed to complete: 40min

+* Name of feature: Location
+Estimate of time needed to complete: 1hr
+Start time: 3:26PM
+Finish time: 4:30PM
+Actual time needed to complete: 1hr, 4min

+* Name of feature:
+Estimate of time needed to complete:
+Start time:
+Finish time:
+Actual time needed to complete:

+* Name of feature:
-* Estimate of time needed to complete: 2hr
+Estimate of time needed to complete:

-* Start time: 1:08PM
+Start time:

-* Finish time:
+Finish time:

-* Actual time needed to complete:
+Actual time needed to complete:

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: